MatDagommer/earthquake-prediction/README.md

 For instance, if you want to train a 1D CNN with 1000 epochs, a batch size of 300 and a learning rate of 0.001, you can type:

     python main.py -ep 1000 -bs 300 -lr 0.0001

+## Output

+The program will eventually ask you to name the model you have just trained so it can save its features in Models/<model_name>.
+A Matplotlib window should pop up with both the learning curve of your training and the distribution of error from the validation set at the best epoch.